Greetings to you, music lovers and thrill seekers all across.

 He'll get his security clearance back about the same time, sometime in 2009, maybe late 2008.

-I'm I'm not sure about the exact date.
+I'm not sure about the exact date.

-Uh this is something she needs to be asked about throughout.
+This is something she needs to be asked about throughout.

-Uh in a different world if she were a Republican and the exact scenario we're gonna Democrats are going to spend all their time as much as they can investigating Bush the next two years once they get into office.
+Democrats are going to spend all their time as much as they can investigating Bush the next two years once they get into office.

 And meanwhile, Sandy Burglar walks free with constant praise about what a great patriot he is and what a great guy, just a little disorganized and disheveled.

-All right, back to the f Oh no, I've got a couple sound bites here.
+All right, back to the, oh, no, I've got a couple soundbites here I want you to hear.

-First off, the um where was this?
+First off, the where was this?

 This is last night on CNN, the Situation Room with Wolf Blitzer.

-They have this discussion about uh Sandy Burglar.
+They have this discussion about Sandy Burglar.

-The key here, I think, is what this exposes is a man in the Clinton administration, a top fellow national security, to was deliberate in his effort to make certain documents were destroyed that would have obviously been incriminating to Clinton.
+The key here, I think, is what this exposes is a man in the Clinton administration, a top fellow national security, was deliberate in his effort to make certain documents were destroyed that would have obviously been incriminating to Clinton.

-Not in criminal.
+Not a criminal.

-No evidence of criminality.
+Of course, no evidence of criminality.

 Donald Trump still firing away at Rosie O'Donnell.